Chicago looting: Violence, property damage devastates Michigan Avenue, Loop; More than 100 arrested, police say

 WATCH: Looters break in to State Street Potbelly restaurant

-The looting continued into early Monday morning and police could not provide details about specific incidents or numbers of arrests.

-Chicago Police Superintendent David Brown and Mayor Lori Lightfoot are scheduled to hold a press conference Monday at 8:00 a.m. to discuss the overnight violence.
+Mayor Lori Lightfoot said Monday CPD will work with other city agencies to enforce the curfew and make sure looting doesn't extend to other neighborhoods.

+"I want to give my sincere thanks to the men and women of the Chicago Police Department for their professionalism during these trying times, not just last night.
+To our residents, I want to make sure we're doing everything we can to restore your homes and businesses," Lightfoot said.
+"And to those who engage in that criminal behavior, let's be clear, we are coming for you."

-Witnesses said the looting appeared to be a coordinated effort with multiple cars dropping off groups of people, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police can respond to each incident.
+Witnesses described the vandalism as a "coordinated effort" with multiple cars dropping off groups of people, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police could respond.

 WATCH: ATM stolen, left in downtown Chicago street

+A security guard was wounded in a shooting shortly before 4 a.m. in the 400 block of North Clark Street, according to Chicago Fire Department officials.
+He was taken to Northwestern Memorial Hospital in critical condition.

+A second man was shot around 2 a.m. near Madison Street and Wabash Avenue, fire officials said.
+He was also taken to Northwestern in critical condition.

-Gun shots were heard by ABC7's team of journalists near State and Lake early Monday morning as police responded to widespread looting and property damage.
+Gunshots were heard by ABC7's Jessica D'Onofrio near State and Lake early Monday morning as police responded to widespread looting and property damage.

 WATCH: Gunshots heard during live report on looting

-Chicago police confirmed an officer did exchange gunfire with a suspect Monday near Michigan Avenue and Lake Street.
+Chicago police confirmed an officer exchanged gunfire with a suspect Monday near Michigan Avenue and Lake Street.

 According to police, officers were arresting a suspected looter when a vehicle traveling southbound on Michigan Avenue stopped at Lake Street and fired "several rounds" at the officers.